alexnodeland/obsidian-github-projects/docs/user-guide.md

 ### Can I use multiple projects?

-Currently, the plugin supports one project at a time.
-You can switch projects by changing the organization and project number in settings.
+Yes!
+The plugin includes a project selector dropdown that lets you easily switch between all your accessible projects.
+You can also set a default project in settings.

 ### Does this work with personal projects?

 Yes!
-For projects under your personal account, use your GitHub username as the "organization" name.
+When configuring the plugin, select "Personal Account" as the owner type.
+The plugin will automatically fetch projects from your personal account.

 ### Can I create new issues from Obsidian?